tapegram/wuh-on-rails/README.md

 The current plan is to use a combo of [transcripts](https://www.unison-lang.org/docs/tooling/transcripts/) and Plop.
 But it would be nice to build our own CLI to abstract over these

-## Todosk
+## Todos

-- Set up plop
-- Be able to bootstrap a new project
+- Include shoelace types in app
+- Include htmx types in the app
+- Full service generator, based on Crud: ability, model, routes
-- Add shoelace
+- Add auth generator